cllgaccount/techbitsolution_Assignment/README.md

 - **Professional Disclaimers**
   If asked about other medical issues, politely states that knowledge is limited.
 - **Vector Search with FAISS**
-  Uses a FAISS vector store for fast semantic search.
+  Uses a FAISS vector store for fast Similarity search.
 - **Interactive Chatbot UI**
   Built with Streamlit for a conversational experience.
 - **FastAPI Backend**